semaphoreci/docs/docs/essentials/auto-cancel-previous-pipelines-on-a-new-push.md

 ---
-description: The auto-cancel strategy defines the behavior of pipelines when a queue for execution forms.
+Description: The auto-cancel strategy defines the behavior of pipelines when an execution queue forms.
 There are two auto-cancel strategies - running and queued.
 ---

-# Auto-cancel Previous Pipelines on a New Push
+# Auto-cancel previous pipelines on a new push

-The *auto-cancel* strategy defines the behavior of pipelines when a queue for execution forms.
+The *auto-cancel* strategy defines the behavior of pipelines when an execution queue forms.

-By default, all pipelines will enter the First-In-First-Out (FIFO) queue and wait for their time for execution.
+By default, all pipelines will enter a First-In-First-Out (FIFO) queue and be executed in turn.

-In some cases, this is not the optimal solution, especially if you consider the following scenario.
+In some cases, this is not the optimal solution, especially if you consider the following scenario:

-We all had situations where you push some changes, only to realize that you have missed something small, so you push a new revision immediately and then find out another mistake...
+We have all had situations where you push new changes, only to realize that you missed something small, so you push a new revision immediately and then find **another** mistake...

-Without *auto-cancel* strategies the only way to get immediate feedback on the latest revision is to manually stop all pipelines from obsolete commits.
+Without *auto-cancel* strategies, the only way to get immediate feedback on the latest revision is to manually stop all pipelines from obsolete commits.

-If you set up an auto-cancel strategy this will be done automatically.
+If you set up an auto-cancel strategy, however, this will be done automatically.
-That way you will get faster feedback on revisions that matter while skipping all the intermediate ones.
+This means that you will get faster feedback on the revisions that matter.

 There are two auto-cancel strategies: *running* and *queued*.

 The *running* strategy stops all pipelines in the queue as soon as a new one appears.

-The *queued* strategy will only cancel pipelines that are waiting in the queue and have not yet started to run.
+The *queued* strategy will only cancel pipelines that are waiting in the queue, i.e. pipelines in the queue that are **not running**.
-This option is ideal if you don't want to stop an already started test execution.
+This option is ideal if you don't want to stop an execution that is underway.

 ## Auto-cancel queued pipelines on a new push

-If your Git commit log would look like this:
+If your Git commit log looks like this:

 ``` txt
 - commit C <- queued
 - commit B <- queued
 - commit A <- a workflow / pipeline is currently running for this revision
 ```
-then when you push new commit D with `.semaphore/semaphore.yml` updated in this fashion:
+then when you push new commit 'D' with `.semaphore/semaphore.yml` updated as shown below:

 ``` yaml
 version: "v1.0"